CUHK-SE-Group/GRev/README.md

 pattern-transformer-tinkerpop_client-1   pt                                                    "bash ./scripts/run_…"   tinkerpop_client    14 hours ago        Up 9 minutes
 ```

-Take neo4j as an exmaple, you can see the logs by the following commands:
+Take neo4j as an example, you can see the logs by the following commands:

 ```bash
 $ docker compose logs -f neo4j_client